dividab/tsconfig-paths-webpack-plugin/README.md

 #### baseUrl _(string) (default=undefined)_

 This allows you to override the `baseUrl` found in tsconfig.json.
 The baseUrl specifies from which directory `paths` should be resolved.
-So this option enabled you to resolve from anhother directory than the one where tsconfig.json is located.
+So this option enabled you to resolve from another directory than the one where tsconfig.json is located.
 This can be useful if you want to use webpack with `tsc --watch` instead of a typescript loader.
 If this option is `undefined` then the `baseUrl` from tsconfig.json will be used.

 #### mainFields _(string[]) (default=["main"])_